gbmitchell/math4610/HW2/problem_2.md

 **Description/Purpose:** This function will compute an approximation for the derivative of a defined function f(x) at a given value of x.

-**Input:** There are three inputs needed in this case.
-A defined function f(x), an initial guess x, and h (a distance from x) are arguments passed to the function as inputs.
+**Input:** There are six inputs needed in this case.
+A defined function f(x).
+A value for x.
+A value for h, a distance from x.
+A tolerance eps for convergance to the expected derivative.
+A value for the maximum number of itterations incase the result does not converge.
+A value for expder, the expected derivate used to calculate the error between the approximate and expected derivative.

-**Output:** The function returns a double precision value that represents an approximation for a defined function f(x) given an initial guess for x and a value h (distance from x).
+**Output:** The function returns a double precision value that represents an approximation of the derivative for a defined function f(x) at a value of x.

 **Usage/Example:**

 The function returns an approximation for the derivative of a defined function f(x) at a given value of x.
 As the value h moves toward zero, the approximation will increase in accuracy.
-The code below computes the derivative with h starting at 1.0 and then halfing the value of h until a specified accuracy is reached or a specified itteration count is reached.
+The code below computes the derivative with h starting at 1.0 and then dividing the value of h by 2 until a specified accuracy is reached or a specified itteration count is reached.
 The function does have limitations as shown in the data output.
 Some funcions will converge as expected toward the derivative and other functions start converging toward the derivative and then diverge giving unexpected results.
+The purpose of the expderivative function is to approximate the derivative of a defined function f(x) at a value of x.
+In this example I am also including parameters for tolerance and the expected derivative in order to analize the results of the approximation.

     #include <stdio.h>
     #include <math.h>